ginnox/CanalNetworkDocs/Layout_plans_and_Network_Resolution/Layout_plans_and_Network_Resolution.md

 3. Use the resolved network structure to group canal routes by generation and instance them in AutoCAD, for batch processing at a later stage.

+> Note: See below on exceptions and their naming convention.

 Lets now see how layout maps prepared in AutoCAD are imported to CanalNETWORK environment and analyzed for connectivity.

 ## Importing layout map to CanalNETWOK environment